 Instead, my spiritual practices help me handle every challenge with grace and confidence.
 They remind me that there is a power much greater than me, and that I can call on support and guidance from that power whenever I want.

 1. Emotional Freedom Technique (EFT)

-EFT has completely changed my life.
+Emotional Freedom Technique (EFT) has completely changed my life.
 You may be familiar with it because I’ve been sharing EFT lessons for years.
 It’s a psychological acupressure technique that supports your emotional health by stimulating certain meridian points on the body.

 When you tap on specific energy meridians found on your face, head, arm and chest, you can release ancient fears, limiting beliefs, negative patterns and even physical pain.

 I have practiced EFT with some incredible teachers, including Nick Ortner.
 Nick and his sister, Jessica, are the founders of The Tapping Solution.
 Tapping with Nick is a beautiful experience.
-I highly recommend his video for tapping on anxiety.

 You can use this amazing Kundalini meditation for any type of addiction, from alcohol and drugs to fear-based thoughts and negative patterns.
 We all deal with addiction in some form.
 Practicing this meditation regularly will bring you immense relief.

 There are many types of meditation that will help you in your sober recovery.
 Guided meditations are some of my favorites because they make it really easy to follow along.
 I created a free 2-track meditation album that you can download instantly.
 All you have to do is press play and follow my guidance!